summa-dev/halo2-experiments/README.md

 The [`less_than_v2` circuit](./src/circuits/less_than_v2.rs) contains the instruction on how to use the LessThan Chip in a higher level circuit.
 The only added gate is that the `check` value in the advice column of the higher level circuit (which is the expected result of the comparison) should be equal to the `lt` value in the advice column of the LessThan Chip.

+Lastly, let's consider a case where lhs lies outside the range.
+For example `lhs = 1` and `rhs = 257` and N_BYTES is 1.
+Diff is a single advice column but it can't represent the value 256 in 8 bits!

 TO DO:
 - [ ] Add utils - create bool_check component for that
 - [ ] Check whether it is possible to import it from the zkevm circuits lib.